 While the concepts of the previous section of the paper are primary, concepts are tempered by the practicalities of measurement.
 In this section we establish principles under which fair value measurement, as required by the FASB, displays the product characteristics of ideal fair value accounting; if these principles are satisfied, fair value accounting dominates historical cost accounting, for the reasons given in the previous section.
-These principles also define imperfectly implemented fair value accounting, in their breach.
-However, with the principles violated, imperfect fair value accounting could still dominate imperfect historical cost accounting.
+These principles also define imperfectly implemented fair value accounting could still dominate imperfect historical cost accounting.
 Section IV thus introduces some practical considerations where approximate fair value accounting might be entertained (with the principles here only approximately preserved), and Section V recognizes situations where market participants voluntarily use imperfect fair value accounting.

 In Statement 157, the FASB, with acknowledgement in IASB Discussion Papers, determined that fair value should be measured at exit value, that is, the amount for which an asset could be sold or a liability could be extinguished (in an orderly market transaction).
 A market does not have to exist, however, so the reference is to possibly hypothetical market prices.
-Statement 157 distinguishes cases where market prices for the identical assets or liabilities are readily available from active markets (so-called Level 1 measurement) and cases where hypothetical market prices have to be estimated (Level 2 and Level 3, differentiated by an increasing degree of subjectivity in making estimates).32
+Statement 157 distinguishes cases where market prices for the identical assets or liabilities are readily available from active markets (so-called Level 1 measurement) and cases where hypothetical market prices have to be estimated (Level 2 and Level 3, differentiated by an increasing degree of subjectivity in making estimates).